Want to go directly to the cookie recipe? click here to skip to the recipe for these grapefruit coconut cookies!

 The idea of grapefruit and coconut cookies had been dancing around in my head for weeks, but I kept putting it off.
 There was one day that I almost made it to the kitchen to turn this idea into reality, but then I wondered, rather lazily, do I really need to make a grapefruit curd for this?
 I stopped, paralyzed as I debated on whether it would be better to use a jar of grapefruit marmalade.
 I wondered what you, the reader, would like to see.
 I also was trying to gauge how much energy I had.
 Some days, I have limitless energy, like I can take on the world.
 Other days, not so much.

 The marmalade idea wasn’t a total cop out.
 One of my favourite marmalade makers, Camilla (Preservation Society), happens to make a mean grapefruit honey marmalade that is to die for.
 I eat jars of it on buttered toast and by the spoonful.
 It would be so simple to fetch a jar of her grapefruit preserves and be done with it.
-No mise en place necessary to make the filling.
-No worry about curdling/overcooking the yolks because I didn’t have my strainer set at the ready next to the stove for fast transfer of finished curd from hot pot to cold bowl.
+No mise en place necessary to make the filling (though I have been known to make jars of marmalade for fun and even to make marmalade to determine the setting point).
+If I’d just bought marmalade for these cookies, there would be no worry about curdling/overcooking the yolks because I didn’t have my strainer set at the ready next to the stove for fast transfer of finished curd from hot pot to cold bowl.
 There would be none of that if I had bought a jar of marmalade, but where’s the fun in that?
 Plus, I do adore a good homemade citrus curd.
 It’s the best!

 I actually love making sweet pastry creams and creamy fruit curds like this grapefruit curd.
 True story.
+Remember the passion fruit curd?
+That’d be really yummy with these cookies too!
 My mom pointed out, the last time I made a pastry cream in her kitchen, that I make curds and pastry creams so easily and almost effortlessly.
 I suppose I have learned from stumbling and screwing up many, many recipes in my kitchen that the secret to a creamy fruit curd that is soft but thick, without any unsightly hard eggy bits, is a good whisking technique and prepping everything in advance so that when the time comes, it’s a matter of just doing it and marching forward through the recipe without stopping, without hesitating, and without looking back.
 I think effortless happens when you know the steps and you are keenly aware of what to do next and when, and of course, what to look for as you plough forward.
 Ease comes with lots and lots of practice (and lots and lots of failures).

 Clearly, I eventually came to my senses in the curd vs marmalade debate, and I headed to the kitchen to make this grapefruit curd because making bright, sunshine curd is happiness in my tiny world.
 Most times, when I make a curd, regardless of the purée or juice that I’m using, I always add in a squeeze or more of lemon juice (remember my blackberry almond Momofuku Milk Bar-style cake?).
 The acidity perks it up and brightens it.
 This time, my purist tendencies took over and I went ahead with freshly squeezed pink grapefruit juice, exclusively.
 I wanted the bittersweet flavour to be prominent, and lemon juice has a tendency of taking over (not that there’s anything wrong with that—you all know I am passionate for lemon curd and tangy citrusy treats).
 So this curd is not tart.
 It is bittersweet.
 If you want tart, sub in a part of lemon juice.
 It’s that easy.
 I also considered adding some food colouring to give back that pink grapefruit colour to this curd, but then I didn’t.
 Food colouring isn’t very “me”, now is it?
 So my pink grapefruit curd is bright yellow-orange.
 No biggie.